la-bomba-studio/hesty-contract/docs/interfaces/IHestyAccessControl.md

 function paused() external view returns (bool)
 ```

-Checks if there is a global pause
+Checks if there is a global pause of Hesty Contracts

 ### blackList